ghuertaramos/ENMOD/readme.md

 These files should be included in a directory named "rasters" inside ENMOD directory

-**Docker implementation**

-For docker you will need the previous files and also:

-- Docker file

 - Docker software installed

 Further information can be found on docker website:

 [![Docker](https://www.shippable.com/assets/images/logos/docker-cloud.jpg)](https://docs.docker.com/engine/installation/)

+- The scripts to be used

+For docker you will need the previous files and also:

+- Docker file

 ### Installing